 Analyzing Email Routing

 Examining the email’s routing information, such as the Received and Return-Path headers, can help identify potential phishing attempts.
-Unusual routing patterns or discrepancies between the sender’s domain and the originating IP address may indicate a phishing attack.
+Inconsistencies between domain information and IP routing paths can be strong indicators of spoofed or malicious emails.

 Content Analysis